Note: updated 19 January 2021

 Note that this blog covers the complete timeline of business support grants offered during COVID-19, so some of the detail is now historical.
 Detail on currently operational schemes can be found towards the end of this blog.

 For ease of navigation, the information is broken down into the following sections:

-- What support has been made available?
+- What support was initially made available?

-- Which industries are being supported?
+- Which industries have been supported?